jayasridodda/TSA_EXP1/README.md

 # ALGORITHM:
 1. Import the required packages like pandas and matplot
 2. Read the dataset using the pandas
-3. Calculate the mean for the respective column.
+3. Using pd.to_datetime we're coverting date/month/year to only year.
-4. Plot the data according to need and can be altered monthly, or yearly.
+4. Plot the data according to need and can be altered yearly.
 5. Display the graph.
 # PROGRAM: